 3. You’ll get great support from head office

 If you sign up you’ll get access to their distributor support team who you can call at any time to get your questions answered.

 In terms of training, they’ll give you a host of training videos designed to help you become a ‘fundraising expert’ as fast as possible.

 You’ll also be included in the live distributor calls that run every 2 weeks for on-going training and support.

 4. They give you warm leads to follow up on

 These are people from your area who have already requested more information through the website.
-This means these are people actively looking for help with fundraising.
+This means there are people actively looking for help with fundraising.

-It’s also worth noting that there’s no minimum sales quotas you have to fill and there’s no recurring payments to make after the inital starter pack cost.
+It’s also worth noting that there are no minimum sales quotas to fill no recurring payments to make after the initial starter pack cost.

 What I don’t like so much…

 1. You should never have to pay to promote anything